-- 38. An ADI must notify APRA prior to: - (a) establishing or acquiring a subsidiary other than an entity which is to be used purely as a special purpose vehicle to provide finance to the ADI; - (b) committing to any proposal to acquire (whether directly or indirectly) greater than, or equal to, 20 per cent of the equity interest in an entity; or
+- 37. An ADI must notify APRA prior to: - (a) establishing or acquiring a subsidiary other than an entity which is to be used purely as a special purpose vehicle to provide finance to the ADI; - (b) committing to any proposal to acquire (whether directly or indirectly) more than 20 per cent of equity interest in an entity; and - (c) committing to any proposed exposure to a related entity that is greater than, or equal to, 10 per cent of the ADI's Tier 1 Capital.